StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 ## Troubleshooting

-Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://support.stackstate.com/hc/en-us/search?utf8=%E2%9C%93&category=360002777619&query=OpenShift).
+Troubleshooting steps for any known issues can be found in the [Rancher Observability support Knowledge base](https://support.stackstate.com/hc/en-us/search?utf8=%E2%9C%93&category=360002777619&query=OpenShift).

 ## Uninstall

-To uninstall the OpenShift StackPack, go to the StackState UI **StackPacks** &gt; **Integrations** &gt; **OpenShift** screen and click **UNINSTALL**.
-All OpenShift StackPack specific configuration will be removed from StackState.
+To uninstall the OpenShift StackPack, go to the Rancher Observability UI **StackPacks** &gt; **Integrations** &gt; **OpenShift** screen and click **UNINSTALL**.
+All OpenShift StackPack specific configuration will be removed from Rancher Observability.

-See the Kubernetes Agent documentation for instructions on [how to uninstall the StackState Cluster Agent and the StackState Agent](/setup/agent/kubernetes-openshift.md#uninstall) from your OpenShift cluster.
+See the Kubernetes Agent documentation for instructions on [how to uninstall the Rancher Observability Cluster Agent and the Rancher Observability Agent](/setup/agent/kubernetes-openshift.md#uninstall) from your OpenShift cluster.

 ## Release notes